tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/020_hello_world/021_local_build_and_unit_test/README.md

 ## Run sample-front-end

 First from the root of the code repo, `cd sample-front-end`.
-If your backend has different IP or port number other than the default localhost:8000, please edit the `.env.test` file to edit in your customized values:
+If your backend has a different IP or port number other than the default localhost:8000, please edit the `.env.test` file to edit in your customized values:

 ```
 VUE_APP_LAYER2_URL=http://127.0.0.1:8000